girisandeep/facechase/README.md

 # Getting started

-## Download and uncompress
+## Download and uncompress yolo model
-Since github couldn't have the huge file, I have put the yolo model in Google drive here: https://drive.google.com/drive/folders/1e-_Da66yaZeySoGy8xjSAPQ9SOPV5OLJ?usp=sharing
+Since github does not allow the huge files, we have put the yolo model in Google drive here: https://drive.google.com/drive/folders/1e-_Da66yaZeySoGy8xjSAPQ9SOPV5OLJ?usp=sharing

 Download and uncompress the model file such that the yolov3.weights file is available in yolo-object-detection/yolo-coco/